Things to do in Koh Phangan

 Practical tips for Koh Phangan

 There are so many things to do in Koh Phangan but first of all I will give you the practical tips.
 From Chiang Mai we flew with AirAsia to Surat Thani which took 1 hour 50 minutes.
-Similarly to Bangkok to Chiang Mai, if you book far enough in advance, the fare should only be around £30.
+If you book far enough in advance, the fare should only be around £30.

 We booked our ferry tickets in advance through Ferry Samui.
 I checked that they were a legitimate company by emailing them beforehand and they were very helpful and responsive.
 We booked a return ferry and coach ticket from the airport combined which was around £40.
 I definitely recommend you book in advance as the spaces sell out quickly

 There is a smooth transition through the airport after checking in at the ferry desk.
-They gave us a sticker which determined which boat we were going on and which destination (either Koh Phangan or Koh Samui).
-The coach took around 40 minutes to reach the pier where we waited for about 20 minutes for the ferry.
-There was an announcement to say they were ready to board, the ferry was spacious and we managed to sit upstairs on the top deck (very windy!).
+They gave us a sticker which determined which boat we were going on and which destination (Koh Phangan or Koh Samui).
+The coach took around 40 minutes to reach the pier where we waited for 20 minutes to board.
+The ferry was spacious and we managed to sit upstairs on the top deck (very windy!).

 When we arrived at Thong Sala Pier there were a number of minibuses taking people to different destinations for 200 baht per person.
 However, I was unsure if they would drop us off at our hotel and so I asked for a private transfer.
 We were told it would be 1000 baht and I started walking away to get a tuk tuk in Thong Sala but a genetlman followed us and offered a private transfer for 400 baht.
 Tip: Don’t be afraid to just walk away!